1. Nationally Recognized Fashion Designers

 DGG launched the city’s first (and state’s second) fashion incubator in November 2015.
 The incubator houses up to 10 designers-in-residence and allows serious Michigan-based designers access to industrial machinery, design software, mentorship and, most important, business-related education to assist in growing their businesses.

-From well-known shops like City Bird, The Peacock Room, Shinola and Nora to newbies that include Will Leather Goods, Third Man Records and pop-up shops sprinkled around the neighborhood, Midtown is the place to go for all your shopping needs.
+From well-known shops like, Shinola and Nora to newbies that include Will Leather Goods, Third Man Records and pop-up shops sprinkled around the neighborhood, Midtown is the place to go for all your shopping needs.
 And some stores offer more than just a good browse; Will Leather Goods has a coffee shop and a small art gallery inside the store.
+Capitol Park is home to Bird Bee, a new boutique favorite in Detroit.
+And Corktown’s main drag has men’s store George Gregory.

 5. Industrial Sewing Industry